pact-foundation/docs.pact.io/website/docs/pact_broker/advanced_topics/pending_pacts.md

 ## Why is this feature required?

+Without the pending pacts feature turned on, changes made to pacts by the consumer team can block the provider team from being able to deploy, even when the provider is compatible with the deployed version of the consumer.

-Let's compare an example workflow with and without the "pending" feature enabled.
+To demonstrate how it works, let's compare an example workflow with and without the "pending" feature enabled.
 Note that the pending feature is only applicable to the main provider release pipeline, not the provider build that gets triggered by the `contract_content_changed` webhook.

 ### Without pending pacts